Open-Systems-Pharmacology/Oral-PBBM-Workflow/OSP-Solubility-Toolbox/README.md

 ### Usage

-1. Populate the provided Excel template with your solubility data.
+1. Populate the provided Excel template `SolubilityData.xlsx` with your solubility data.
 2. Run the R script to start the Shiny App and fit the solubility-related parameters.
 3. Explore the Shiny App for interactive analysis and visualization of your results.